getcarina/getcarina.com/_getting-started/2015-10-26-overview-of-carina.md

 #### The CLI

 Carina has a CLI that you can use to control clusters from a terminal or scripts.
 You can easily automate cluster creation and growth from the command line.
 The CLI is available on all operating systems as a single file executable which makes installation easy and painless.
-Go to [Getting started with the Carina CLI]({{ site.baseurl }}/docs/getting-started/getting-started-carina-cli/) to learn more.
+Go to [Getting started with Docker Swarm and the Carina CLI]({{ site.baseurl }}/docs/getting-started/create-swarm-cluster-with-cli/) to learn more.

 ### Resources